KarstenSiebert/Push2Ride/README.md

 Ride (https://play.google.com/store/apps/details?id=com.nedeos.ride) is a mobile app, capable to receive messages, which have been pushed from your home devices, servers, applications, monitoring systems or any other device.

 The provided code samples are based on PHP and allow you to send messages to your mobile device, which has Ride installed.
-Messages can be sent to individuals, to members of groups, and as broadcasts to a speficic regions.
+Messages can be sent to individuals, to members of groups, and as broadcasts to selected regions.

 Messages may include just text, text and individual icons, or text, icons and additional images.
 Depending on the provided content the Ride app will present the received message as text or text with image.
 Included links can be used to forward the user to other applications or sites.